 The Controller may also allocate a hyper block advertisement (HBA) round, at least once in each hyper

-block, to advertise the assigned block for each participating device or network (e.g., RAN (Ranging Area Network)).
+block, to advertise the assigned block for each participating device or network (e.g., PAN (Personal Area Network)).
 The hyper block advertisement round may be fixed as the first round of each ranging block in each hyper block, or it may be a negotiated round in a certain block of each hyper block. (e.g., negotiated during session setup).
 In each hyper block advertisement round, the Controller transmits a scheduling IE carrying the block assignment schedule, as defined in 10.32.9.10, for that hyper block.
 An example where

 the controller allocates a hyper block advertisement (HBA) round in the first round of every ranging block